mitranim/wordplay/readme.md

 augMENT (🤖👮; cop that oppresses crippled individuals with cyber-prosthetics; cop with cyber-prosthetics; cerebral enhancement, such as extra cogitators) © LR

-axterminate (💀🪓)
+axterminate (💀🪓) © M

-ballance
+ballance © M

-carrent (busy roadway)
+carrent (busy roadway) © M

-threategy
+threategy © M

-goption
+goption © M

-coronatin
+coronatin © M

 "caught by a kot" (🐈) © LR

-ghoulem (animated dead flesh?)
+ghoulem (animated dead flesh?) © M

 appearatus (teleportation engine; holographic projector) © LJ

 educat (кот учёный 😼) [ru] © LR

-narkotik (addictive 🐈) [ru]
+narkotik (addictive 🐈) [ru] © M

-asscertain
+asscertain © M

-cointent (👛🐴; using a safe for storing money? 👎; storing your money in the bank? 🙅‍; putting your money in a tent? 🤑)
+cointent (👛🐴; using a safe for storing money? 👎; storing your money in the bank? 🙅‍; putting your money in a tent? 🤑) © M

 monotics (implied by existence of politices; maybe autocracies/dictatorships?) © LJ